-The School is supported by a wide range of different agencies and teams.
-The schools SEN Information report details which agencies the school have worked with in the last 12 months.
+Orchard Vale Community School is supported by a wide range of different agencies and teams.
+The school's SEND Information report details which agencies the school have worked with in the last 12 months.
 This report can be found on the school website and is up-dated annually.